tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 After the execution, we have this situation:
 1. each Docker container has a local log file
 2. the entry point has its own log file, which is saved in the host.

+**TIP**
+When you stop the Docker containers externally, e.g., `docker-compose stop`.
+You are actually sending a signal to each single container.
+The applications within the container can be written to handle those signals and stop their execution properly.

 ## Log Collection ##